yousefelassal/quote-cron/README.md

 > Let my skin and sinews and bones dry up, together with all the flesh and blood of my body!
 I welcome it!
 But I will not move from this spot until I have attained the supreme and final wisdom.

 > If you love life, don't waste time, for time is what life is made up of.

+> Take no thought of who is right or wrong or who is better than.
+Be not for or against.